Axel2293/Obsidian-Notes/NoSQL/RESTful API.md

 - Efficiency

 # Design principles
-THe only requirement as that they align with these *six* REST design principles, also known as architectural constraints:
+The only requirement as that they align with these *six* REST design principles, also known as architectural constraints:
-- **Uniform interface**
+- **Uniform interface**: All requests for the same resource should look the same, no matter where the request comes from.
+The REST API should ensure that the same piece of data, such as the name or email address of a user, belongs to only one uniform resource identifier (*URI*).
-- **Client-server decoupling**
+- **Client-server decoupling**:
 - **Statelessness**
 - **Cacheability**
 - **Layered system architecture**